Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 where now

 As in the other cases, statistical ensembles should be described as elements in $\hat{\mathcal{O}}_H^*$.
 Let us provide, briefly, an appropriate context for such objects.
-The interested reader can find more details in \cite{Alonso2020,BouthelierMadre2023}.
+The interested reader can find more details in Refs. \cite{Alonso2020,BouthelierMadre2023}.
 Description of MESs in hybrid systems can be determined following the description of MESs in purely classical and quantum systems.
 Two points $ (\xi_1, \pi_1), (\xi_2, \pi_2) \in M_H$ define MESs if and only if $\xi_1 \neq \xi_2$ or $\pi_1 \pi_2 = \pi_2 \pi_1 = 0$.
 Thus, hybrid systems share mutual-exclusivity properties with both classical and quantum systems.
 Let us assume that a probability distribution over $M_H$ is given by a probability density $F_{QC}$.
-If one is only interested in the classical variable and defines the corresponding marginal probability, the ensemble should behave as a classical statistical system, i.e. as a distribution in $\mathcal{P}_C$.
-On the other hand, for a fixed value of $\xi \in M_C$, the conditional distribution should be just quantum, thus described by a density matrix in $\mathcal{P}_Q$.
+If one is only interested in the classical variable and defines the corresponding marginal probability, then the ensemble should behave as a classical statistical system, i.e. as a distribution in $\mathcal{P}_C$.
+However, for a fixed value of $\xi \in M_C$, the conditional distribution should be just quantum, and hence from Gleason theorem described by a density matrix in ${P}_Q$.
 This justifies the following description of hybrid statistical ensembles, from now called hybrid density matrices:

 where $F_C \in \mathcal{P}_C$ is the classical marginal distribution and $\tilde{\rho}_{Q,\xi} \in \mathcal{P}_Q$ represents the quantum conditional probability for the quantum state if we assume that the classical subsystem is in the state $\xi$.
 For every $\xi \in M_C$, as long as $F_C (\xi)$ is finite and different from zero, $\hat{\rho}(\xi)$ is a positive-definite Hermitian operator on $\mathcal{H}$.
 Thus, hybrid density matrices $\hat{\rho}$ are elements in the set $\hat{\mathcal{P}}_H = \mathcal{P}_C \otimes \mathcal{P}_Q$, which is itself a subset of $\hat{\mathcal{O}}_H^*$, whose action on hybrid observables defines their expectation values: